teusH/MySense/README.md

     raw,sensor=bme280 temp=25.4,rh=35.6,pha=1024 1496503325005000
     raw,sensor=dylos pm25=250,pm10=15 1496503325045000
 ```
-E.g. download the *serie* for eg correlation calculation from this server or into a CVS file (`awk` maybe your friend in this).
+E.g. on the RPi download the *serie* for eg correlation calculation from this server or into a CVS file (`awk` maybe your friend in this).
 Or use a file, say `MyMeasurements_BdP_02345pa0.influx`.
 ```shell
     # send the file to the InFluxdb server via e.g.